 - 5.1.
-Inventory records indicate that the Council is responsible for a total of 2,425 kilometres (1506 miles) of footway.
+Inventory records indicate that the Council is responsible for a total of 2425 kilometres (1506 miles) of footway.
 It should be noted that this figure represents adopted footways/footpaths only and there will be other footpaths that are maintained by other Resources/Services.
 The majority of the adopted footway network is contained within the urban area. - 5.2.
 The length of footway network is an estimated length based on there being two footways on each length of carriageway within the urban area.
-All of the footways have been estimated as having a two metre width. - 5.3.
-The footway asset Gross Replacement Cost of the recorded asset is estimated at £499.6 million. - 5.4.
-Inspection arrangements and maintenance categories are similar to those for carriageways in terms of the nature of inspections, but the frequencies can vary depending on the hierarchy. - 5.5.
+All of the footways have been estimated as having a 2 metre width. - 5.3.
+The footway asset Gross Replacement Cost of the recorded asset is estimated at £551.5 million. - 5.4.
+Inspection arrangements and maintenance categories are similar to those for carriageways, in terms of the nature of inspections, but the frequencies can vary depending on the hierarchy. - 5.5.
 There is not a national condition survey for footways similar to that which is undertaken for carriageways.
-Instead priorities for resurfacing are established via the local knowledge of our inspectors taking into account, in particular, the condition of a footway and its level of use. - 5.6.
-A sample survey of 59.2% of our estimated footway length was undertaken in calendar years 2014, 2015, 2016 and 2017 which indicated that 16.2% of our footways should be considered for maintenance purposes.
-The estimated steady state figure for footway maintenance is £0.8million.
+Instead priorities for resurfacing are established via the local knowledge of our inspectors, taking into account in particular, the condition of a footway and its level of use. - 5.6.
+A sample survey of 59.2% of our estimated footway length was undertaken in calendar years 2014, 2015, 2016 and 2017 which indicated that 16.2% of the footways should be considered for maintenance purposes.
+The estimated steady state figure for footway maintenance is £0.8 million and Roads and Transportation Services are currently investing at this level.
 This mirrors current investment levels.
 In the same way as the carriageway figure above, this is an estimate, rather than an actual figure and it is important to note that the need to improve the condition of the footway network is assessed on an individual basis to support and justify expenditure.